Thursday, 4 May 2023

 Energy Envelope

-The energy envelope technique for managing and preventing symptoms is a way of describing the amount of energy a person with ME has available each day and how they best use that energy supply.
-Energy Envelope energy is energy that you can safely use without triggering relapse.
-How much energy you have will depends on how badly ME affects you.
+'Energy Envelope energy' is the energy that you can safely use without triggering relapse.
+How much energy you have will depend on how badly ME affects you.
 It can also change from day to day, which means that an activity that you managed yesterday may exhaust you today.
-People with ME need to find their own energy envelope – the need to find their individual limits for mental and physical activity.
+People with ME need to find their own energy envelope – to find their individual limits for mental and physical activity.
 Then they need to plan activity and rest to stay within these limits.
 Some patients refer to staying within these limits as staying within the “energy envelope.”

 To use the idea of the energy envelope, think of your situation as having three elements.
 The first is your available energy.
 This is the energy you have to do things.
 It is limited and recoverable by rest and nutrition.